In Venice, the Gallerie dell’Accademia is a must-visit for art and history enthusiasts.

 - the Monastero de Canonici Lateranensi

-The Gallerie dell’Accademia trace the evolution of Venetian art from the Middle Ages to the 18th century and offer a very nice overview of the various styles and pictorial movements that have punctuated Italian art history: Byzantine, Baroque…
+The Gallerie dell’Accademia trace the evolution of Venetian art from the Middle Ages to the 18th century.
+It provides a beautiful overview of the various styles and movements that have marked the history of Italian art: Byzantine, Baroque, and more.

-The museum’s 24 rooms are arranged around two courtyards, the largest of which was designed by architect Andrea Palladio, who also designed the Church of San Giorgio Maggiore in Venice.
+The museum’s 24 rooms are organized around two courtyards, the largest of which was designed by the architect Andrea Palladio, who also led the construction of the Basilica of San Giorgio Maggiore in Venice.

-Since the transfer of the Academy of Fine Arts to another building in 2004, the Gallerie dell’Accademia have gradually been expanding and their size is expected to nearly double in the long run.
+Since the Academy of Fine Arts was relocated to another building in 2004, the Gallerie dell’Accademia has been gradually expanded, and its size is expected to nearly double eventually.

-The collections of the Gallerie dell’Accademia in Venice
+The Artworks of the Gallerie dell’Accademia in Venice

-The Gallerie Dell’Accademia in Venice are home to the largest collections of Venetian works in the world.
+The Gallerie dell’Accademia in Venice houses the largest collection of Venetian art in the world.

-Visitors can admire hundreds of sculptures, drawings and paintings dating from the 14th to the 18th century, including a numerous pieces attributed to the greatest Italian painters, among whom Titian, Tintoretto, Tiepolo, Canaletto, Veronese, Bellini, Giorgione and Vittore Carpaccio.
+The museum exhibits several hundred sculptures, drawings, and paintings from the 14th to the 18th centuries, featuring a multitude of works by some of the greatest Italian painters: Titian, Tintoretto, Tiepolo, Canaletto, Veronese, Bellini, Giorgione, and Vittore Carpaccio.

-Captain Ulysses also fell in love with the sumptuous collection of medieval paintings of the museum.
+Captain Ulysses was also enchanted by the magnificent collection of medieval paintings in the galleries, featuring Madonnas and Byzantine icons.

 What about the Vitruvian Man?

-By the way, why is this drawing famous?
-The Vitruvian Man, inscribed in a circle and square, represents the perfect proportions of the human body.
-Leonardo da Vinci’s drawing has become a symbol of rationalism, of Humanism and more generally of the Renaissance era.
+But why is it so famous?
+The Vitruvian Man, inscribed within a circle and a square, represents the perfect proportions of the human body.
+Leonardo da Vinci’s drawing has become a symbol of rationalism, Humanism, and the Renaissance in general.

-The museum is closed on December 25th and January 1st.
+The Gallerie dell’Accademia are closed on December 25 and January 1.

-They are easily accessible by foot (10-15 minutes from St. Mark’s Square) or by vaporetto.
-The nearest stops are Accademia and Salute (near the Santa Maria della Salute Basilica).
-If you plan on using the vaporetto and/or bus multiple times, Captain Ulysses suggests getting a transportation pass.
+They are easily accessible on foot (10-15 minutes from St. Mark’s Square) and by vaporetto.
+The nearest stations are Accademia and Salute (near Santa Maria della Salute).
+If you plan to use the vaporetto and/or bus several times, Captain Ulysses suggests getting a transport pass.

 👉 Book your bus + vaporetto pass